mirtozachari/tbd1/README.md

-SUBJECT: PRIME MINISTER FOR A DAY
+# PRIME MINISTER FOR A DAY

-This project’s main purpose is to create a system for reviewing and editing the state budget.

-Description
+## 📄 Description

-A project written in Java that manages the revenue and expenses of the Greek state budget for 2024, as well as the individual budgets of each ministry.
+A project written in **Java** that manages the revenues and expenses of the Greek state budget for the years **2023, 2024, and 2025**, as well as the individual budgets of each ministry.

-It also includes a user options menu with features such as displaying specific details of a selected ministry, showing the percentage of the total budget corresponding to each ministry, and allowing modifications to these data.
+The application includes a user options menu with features such as:
+- Displaying specific details of a selected ministry
+- Showing the percentage of the total budget corresponding to each ministry
+- Allowing modifications to the stored data

+---

+## 🧭 User Options Menu

 The user options menu includes:

-Display of revenues and expenses of all ministries
+- Display of revenues and expenses of all ministries
-Display of each ministry’s percentage of the total budget
+- Display of each ministry’s percentage of the total budget
-Display of all revenues
+- Display of all revenues
-Display of all expenses
+- Display of all expenses
-Display of the budget of a specific ministry selected by the user
+- Display of the budget of a specific ministry selected by the user

-Technologies / Tools

-Java
-GitHub
-Discord
-Maven
-Visual Studio Code
-ChatGPT
+---

-File Structure
+## 📁 File Structure
-TBD1/
-│── src/
-│   ├── main/
-│   └── test/java
-│
-│── target
-│── README.md
-└── pom.xml

 # PRIME MINISTER FOR A DAY